Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Introduction

-A key advantage of QNNs compared to established quantum algorithms like those of Shor~\cite{365700} or Grover~\cite{10.1145/237814.237866} is their flexibility towards respecting restricted hardware capabilities.
-A specific example to this can be observed in optimization problems, as QNNs enable us to utilize specifically optimized quantum circuits to solve given problem instances with a smaller circuit depth than the comparatively deep standard quantum optimization algorithm QAOA~\cite{Peruzzo2014}.
-Analogous to the historical progress on ANNs, where many useful and performant network architectures and design patterns emerged, recent literature on QNNs explores productive quantum circuit design patterns \cite{Cerezo2021, https://doi.org/10.1002/qute.201900070, PhysRevA.103.032430,a12020034,Havlicek2019,PhysRevLett.122.040504,PhysRevA.101.032308,Romero_2017}.
-Similar to ANNs, these techniques are used to find a sufficiently good trade-off between \emph{expressibility} and \emph{trainability}, i.e., either the model is simple to train but cannot represent difficult functions or it is sufficiently expressive to model a complex function, but is hard to train~\cite{https://doi.org/10.1002/qute.201900070}.
-Aiming to find a suitable design pattern for QNNs that supports sufficiently expressive yet trainable quantum circuits, we set out to investigate the transferability of existing techniques for ANNs to QNNs.
+A key advantage of QNNs compared to established quantum algorithms like those of \cite{365700} or \cite{10.1145/237814.237866} is their flexibility towards respecting restricted hardware capabilities.
+More precisely, QNNs can be shaped to fit a maximal width and depth of the circuit to be executed on the QPU and can thus minimize errors caused, e.g., by decoherence.
+Analogous to the historical progress on ANNs, where many useful and performant network architectures and design patterns emerged, recent literature on QNNs explores productive quantum circuit design patterns \cite{Cerezo2021,https://doi.org/10.1002/qute.201900070,PhysRevA.103.032430,a12020034,Havlicek2019}.
+Similar to ANNs, these techniques are used to find a sufficiently good trade-off between expressibility and trainability \cite{https://doi.org/10.1002/qute.201900070}.

+In classical machine learning, this problem is predominantly solved by utilizing heavily overparameterized models and \emph{regularization} techniques to facilitate efficient trainability.
+A particularly powerful regularization technique is dropout, in which parts of the model are randomly deleted for each training step.
+Among other effects, this introduces noise to the network architecture and therefore hinders overfitting~\cite{srivastava14a}.
+Meanwhile, even though research on regularization techniques for QNNs is still in its early stages, dropout has also shown first promising results~\cite{scala2023general,kobayashi2022overfitting}.
+Analyses on instances of overparameterized QNNs in~\cite{scala2023general} show no reduction of expressibility in the presence of substantial gate pruning.
+In this article, we use these insights as inspiration for a circuit architecture design pattern, that directly employs a gate-pruned version of overparameterized QNNs.
+This is explicitly not targeted towards substituting dropout, but meant as an exploration of the necessity of the standard full-width layer design in the first place.